ImalshaG/linkedin-applicant-bulk-downloader/README.md

-# How to Bulk Download applicant details from LinkedIn job post
+# Bulk Download applicant details from a LinkedIn job post

 This tool will download applicant CVs for a given LinkedIn job application and extract the applicant's details to a CSV file to help you easily analyse the applicant information.